MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 ### What are the Inputs of the Model To Get A Basic Run Going?

 1. __Kernel Parameters For the Squared Exponential Kernel: Length Scale and Variance__: The length controls the smoothness between the points while the Variance controls the vertical amplitude.
-A more comprehensive explanation can be found [here](https://peterroelants.github.io/posts/gaussian-process-kernels/#Exponentiated-quadratic-kernel) but in a nutshell, the length scale determines the length of the 'wiggles' in your function and the variance how far out the function can fluctuate.
+A more comprehensive explanation can be found [here](https://peterroelants.github.io/posts/gaussian-process-kernels/#Exponentiated-quadratic-kernel) but in a nutshell, the length scale determines the length of the 'wiggles' in your function and the variance determines how far out the function can fluctuate.

 2. __Resolution__: Our priors are initialized as a list